-- Analyze your Faculty's needs with respect to diversity amongst your current CRC Tier 1 and 2 chairholders by contacting UBC's CRC Secretariat at ubcvpao-g-ubccrc@mail.ubc.ca.
+- Analyze your Faculty's needs with respect to diversity amongst your current CRC Tier 1 and 2 chairholders by contacting UBC's CRC Secretariat at ubc.crc@ubc.ca.
 Consider under-explored or under-examined areas of research, learning, and knowledge within the relevant disciplines. - 2) Further to our previous communication regarding changes to the CRCP requirements from Ottawa, please be advised that with the 2019 Addendum to the 2006 Canadian Human Rights Settlement Agreement, employment equity 'targets' were established in the spring of 2021, and are subject to change.
-These targets are to be met incrementally until 2029 and are based on the 2016 and 2019 Canadian Workforce Availability data and the result of a 2021 Canadian Human Rights Settlement Agreement.
+These targets are to be met incrementally until 2029 and are based on Canada Census and Canadian Workforce Availability data and the result of a 2021 Canadian Human Rights Settlement Agreement.
 For UBC, as a large institution, the targets have been disaggregated for Tier 1 and Tier 2 chairs.
-For additional information about the 2019 Addendum, its implementation and the Program's current equity, diversity and inclusion (EDI) measures, please see the frequently asked questions. - 3) When filling a chair, you must consider the need to meet and sustain the targets to address the underrepresentation of chairholders from the Federally Designated Groups (FDGs): people with disabilities, Indigenous people, racialized people, women, and people from minoritized gender identity groups.
+For additional information about the 2019 Addendum, its implementation and the Program's current equity, diversity and inclusion (EDI) measures, please see the frequently asked questions. - 3) When filling a chair, you must consider the need to meet and sustain the targets to address the underrepresentation of chairholders from one or more of the Federally Designated Groups (FDGs): Indigenous Peoples, racialized people, people with disabilities, and women and gender equity-seeking groups.
 (See: June 2021 representation in the CRCP and the 2029 targets).
-Consider the intersectionality of identities in discussing CRC positions - in other words, consider how people at the intersection of multiple identities may be experiencing both compounding and unique barriers to equity, showing up as an exacerbated gap in representation (e.g., racialized women).
+Consider the intersectionality of identities in discussing CRC positions in other words, consider how people at the intersection of multiple identities may be experiencing both compounding and unique barriers to equity, showing up as an exacerbated gap in representation (e.g., racialized women).

 - 4) Please note: in accordance with the latest CRCP directive, institutions found not to have met their targets or target deadlines leading up to 2029 are limited to submitting new nominations only from individuals self-identifying as belonging to one or more of the FDGs, until their gaps for that deadline are met.
 All renewals can continue to be submitted during this time. - 5) Institutions that do not meet their equity targets by the December 2029 deadline will see their total allocation of Chairs reduced until the following allocation cycle.
 Institutions will lose one Chair allocation for every equity target (or gap) not met by the December 2029 deadline.
 For example, if an institution does not meet an equity target by two Chairs, it will lose a total of two Chair allocations.
 Similarly, should an institution have a gap of two Chairs for one of the four designated groups and a gap of one for another, the institution will lose three allocations.
-It is essential that the language provided in this guide be used in your position advertisements to ensure that all potential candidates are aware that these positions are restricted to candidates self-identifying as belonging to one or more of the federally designated equity groups: people with disabilities, Indigenous people, racialized people, women, and people from minoritized gender identity groups.
+It is essential that the language provided in this guide (See: Section II.
+A Advertisements) be used in your position advertisements to ensure that all potential candidates are aware that these positions are restricted to candidates self-identifying as belonging to one or more of the federally designated equity groups (FDGs): Indigenous Peoples, racialized people, people with disabilities, and women and gender equity-seeking groups.